-A Local’s Guide to Viewing Washington, D.C.'s Iconic Cherry Blossoms
+A Local’s Guide to Viewing Cherry Blossoms in D.C.

 Cherry blossoms in Washington, D.C. near the Jefferson Memorial, with both reflected in water

-The annual cherry blossom blooms create a beautiful backdrop to Washington, D.C.’s iconic landmarks.
+The annual cherry blooms create a striking backdrop to Washington, D.C.'s iconic landmarks.

 Photo by f11photo/Shutterstock

-This year, the annual festival will happen from March 20 to April 14, which aligns with when the trees are expected to be in peak bloom.
-Whether you plan to join in on the festivities or simply enjoy the cherry blossoms that line the District’s skyline each spring, here’s how to see Washington, D.C.’s cherry blossoms in 2024.
+This year, the annual festival will happen from March 20 to April 13, with peak bloom expected March 28–31.
+Whether you plan to join in on the festivities or simply enjoy the cherry blossoms that line the District’s skyline each spring, here’s how to see Washington, D.C.’s cherry blossoms in 2025.

 When can you see cherry blossoms in D.C.?

 Washington, D.C.’s cherry blossoms typically bloom in late March or early April.
-In 2023, peak bloom was March 23, although the EPA says that rising temperatures are pushing the peak bloom date earlier: In 15 of the past 20 years, peak bloom has come before April 4 (the average bloom date over the past century).
+In 2024, peak bloom was March 17, although the EPA says that rising temperatures due to climate change are pushing the peak bloom date earlier: In 15 of the past 20 years, peak bloom has come before April 4 (the average bloom date over the past century).

-The National Park Service anticipates a peak bloom between March 23 and 26 this year, but you can expect to see flowers begin to emerge before then.
-Peak bloom happens when 70 percent of the flowers have opened, and “the best viewing of the cherry blossom trees typically lasts four to seven days after peak bloom begins,” says Julie Marshall of Destination DC.
+The National Park Service anticipates a peak bloom between March 28 and 31 this year, but you can expect to see flowers begin to emerge before then.
+Peak bloom happens when 70 percent of the flowers have opened, and “the best viewing of the cherry blossom trees typically lasts four to seven days after peak bloom begins,” says former Destination DC staffer Julie Marshall.

 One person on dirt path beneath cherry blossoms in early morning